Where are they now?

 While some time-bound restrictions on liberty and freedom of movement for people seeking asylum may be justified, prolonged and indefinite restrictions on liberty – whether it be in open or closed centres – is not justifiable under international human rights law.
 In all cases, the detaining state must demonstrate why detention can be justified as reasonable, necessary and proportionate in the light of the circumstances, and this must be reassessed as it extends in time.
 Refugees and people seeking asylum have now been held in Papua New Guinea for more than four and a half years, with no clear plans to end their confinement on Manus Island.

 As confirmed in the UN Human Rights Committee General Comment 27, any restriction on freedom of movement must be provided by law, necessary to protect national security, public order, public health or morals, or the rights and freedoms of others, and must be consistent with other rights recognized in the Covenant.
 Moreover, any restriction cannot “nullify the principle of liberty of movement.”

 As a result of these factors, they remain in a highly restricted environment that limits their liberty and restricts freedom of movement.
 They cannot leave Manus Island to seek employment, medical treatment or educational opportunities without permission from the PNG authorities.

-Once people seeking asylum are recognised as refugees, it is not justifiable for states to impose any form of alternative non-custodial measures, as is being applied to all refugees in Papua
+Once people seeking asylum are recognised as refugees, it is not justifiable for states to impose any form of alternative non-custodial measures, as is being applied to all refugees in Papua New Guinea.

 The restrictions on the liberty of refugees and people seeking asylum on Manus amount to an unreasonable and disproportionate restriction on freedom of movement.